World Championship Motorsports: Attempts to return (2006-2007)

 Faced with the upcoming rule change in 2007, where the engine displacement was to be reduced from 990cc to 800cc, and a lack of faith in Blata producing their promised V6 engine, WCM were left with a difficult decision to make for 2006.
-They could either continue to run their underdeveloped V4 engines for a third consecutive year, with the hope that their V6 project is finally completed in time to run a limited number of races before the rule change, or seek a new source of engines.
+They could either continue to run their underdeveloped V4 engines for a fourth consecutive year, with the hope that their V6 project is finally completed in time to run a limited number of races before the rule change, or seek a new source of engines.